bigwhoop/formular/README.md

 So what is happening here?

 First we create some `.php` files in a directory.
 This templates directory we then register with the form using `addTemplatesPath()`.
-The name of the files minus the extension are use as the template names.
+The name of the files minus the extension are used as the template's name.
 Next we define some elements using the available templates.
-When rendering the specified element attributes will get passed on to the templates.
+When rendering the specified element, it's attributes will get passed on to the templates.

+### Conventions

+Here are the conventions you need to know.

+* All elements are added to a queue.
+* This means that ...
+ * the elements are rendered in the same order they were added to the form.
+ * each element is only rendered once.

 ## Templates

 As learned in the first example, templates are `.php` files laying around in directories.
-You can add as many such directories to your form as you want.
+You can add as many such directories to your form as you wish.

 ### Template namespaces

-Look at the following example:
+Let's have a look at the following example:

     // ./templates1/input.php
     // ./templates2/input.php